igor-baiborodine/dockerhub-test/update-use-cases.md

 - changes committed and pushed to remote
 - Travis CI job triggered:
   - new image built with VERSION-VARIANT tag and pushed to Docker HUB
-  - VERSION/VARIANT updated with the corresponding Git commit
+  - VERSION/VARIANT in supported-tags updated with the corresponding Git commit
   - README.md generated with with the updated Supported Tags section
   - changes committed and pushed to remote